pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 by Keith Cunningham.
 Kitty Harvill cover art.
 Condition: Gently pre-read, IF at all, 1992 August House Trade Paperback, first printing.
 This was my book and I never got around to reading it - interior clean & tight - but for some reason I dog-earred 2 pages.
 Tiny edge wear.
 1 page has a note in the margin.
 Content: Part of the American Folklore Series, this book gives us tantalizing stories--more than 250--culled and woven together from interviews with Native Americans, primarily Navajo and Pueblo, conducted by Cunningham (Northern Arizona Univ.) and his wife through much of the 1980's as part of a research project into cross-cultural yarn-spinning.
 Following in the footsteps of well-known anthropologists and fieldworkers from previous generations, such as Ruth Benedict and Clyde Kluckhohn, the Cunninghams pursue an interest in commonplace folk tales and their formation in deliberately informal settings, talking with relatives and friends of tribal contacts.
 A Zuni woman brings them into the rich ceremonial world of the New Mexico pueblo, where they experience Night Dances and the midwinter Shalako rituals while hearing about tribal health matters and belief structures.
 Stories of medicine men lead to a hands-on encounter with a ``bone-presser'' in which the author is relieved of severe back pain following his spinal operation.
 A subsequent series of interviews with the Ramah Navajo uses common Anglo- American themes that have become legendary--such as the vanishing hitchhiker--to probe for Native-American counterparts, prompting colorful stories about witchcraft and ``skinwalkers,'' those with the ability to change into animals at will.
 Other sections are equally interesting, whether concerned with Navajo humor or the difficulties of trying to live in both the white and native cultures, with individual anecdotes interwoven among scholarly commentary and personal reactions.
 Revealing glimpses of the Native American experience in the Southwest today, gathered with obvious warmth and affection for both the storytellers and their stories.
 [1 copy available]

 $ 3.00 + $ 3.29 media shipping.
-International shipping available - please use the drop-down menu.
+International shipping available.

 Price: $ 3.00